Reuse Wins at Events:

 • The use category – transportation and washing – for the reusable cups had a minor impact for all use cases in comparison to single-use cups.

-• The average stadium that hosts 300 events annually uses 5.4 million single-use cups, creating a whopping 63.75 tons of plastic waste.
-If these were replaced with reusable polypropylene (PP) cups used 300 times and then thrown away, that would generate less than one ton of waste (and no waste if the cups are recycled).
+• The average stadium that hosts 100 events annually uses over half a million single-use cups – creating a whopping 6.34 tons of plastic waste.
+If these were replaced with reusable polypropylene cups used just 25 times and then discarded, that would generate a mere 1.11 tons of waste.
+Reusable stainless steel cups used 25 times and then discarded would generate one-third that of plastic: 2.12 tons of waste.

 filip-mroz--WgTWXb4nh4-unsplash.jpeg